 Even though the First Avenue entrance is now gone, you can still go to the entrance around the corner on 23rd Street and get a sense of what the layout used to look like.

 Driving Toro to the Airport

-This was obviously filmed at the New York International Airport in Queens (more commonly known as Idlewild), which was later renamed JFK International Airport.
+This was obviously filmed at JFK Airport in Queens, which was called the New York International Airport back in 1956, but was more commonly known as Idlewild.
 The trick was finding where the terminal seen in the film would be situated in the modern airport that exists today.
-As far as I can tell, all the original structures for New York International have been demolished, and the oldest structure that still exists today is the old TWA terminal, built in 1962 and since converted into a hotel.
+As far as I can tell, all the original structures for New York International have been demolished, and the oldest structure that still exists today is the former TWA terminal, built in 1962 and since converted into a hotel.

-Apparently, the terminal they drive past in The Harder They Fall was originally intended to be only temporary, but was instead expanded and upgraded when they had to handle the rapid increase in customer volume.
-Used as a self-contained, fully-functional facility, the terminal included the original air traffic control tower, check-in counters, an observation deck, shops, and a small bar on the roof.
+Apparently, the terminal they drive past in The Harder They Fall was the first to be built, and was originally intended to be only temporary, but was instead expanded and upgraded when they had to handle the rapid increase in customer volume.
+Used as a self-contained, fully-functional facility, the passenger terminal included the original air traffic control tower, check-in counters, an observation deck, shops, and a small bar on the roof.

 At the time this film was made, construction was already on its way to create the first permanent passenger terminal at Idlewild.
 It was clear they needed to expand the facilities since projections estimated that passenger traffic would grow to 11 million by 1965, compared to their first year of full operation in 1949, when they handled just over 200,000.

 By 1960, the airport had built four permanent domestic terminals (each one dedicated to a single airline), in addition to the International Arrivals Building.
 It was also right around this time that the original passenger terminal seen in this film was torn down.